-More diversity is needed in architecture, says body’s first black president
+More diversity is needed in architecture, says body’s first Black president

 He called on his fellow architects, who he described as “stewards of our planet’s future”, to see themselves as “an agent of change”.

-Noting that the built environment accounts for around 37% of global carbon emissions, he said: “As RIBA president, I pledge to be a steadfast advocate for decarbonising the built environment.
+Noting that the built environment accounts for around 37 per cent of global carbon emissions, he said: “As RIBA president, I pledge to be a steadfast advocate for decarbonising the built environment.

 “Architecture must lead the charge in promoting innovative design principles, energy-efficient solutions, and the use of sustainable materials.